Nike Free Train Virtue Fully Reviewed Review Facts

-Most reviewers described the Free as a great looking shoe.
+Most reviewers described the Nike Free Train Virtue as a great looking shoe.
 Many users were happy to wear the sneaker outside the gym

 because of its sleek design.
 The men’s only shoe was initially released in only four colorways including grey, white, cobalt, and black.
 Later on, however, Nike released the sneaker in a slew of new colors including a silver version with neon green accents.

 Reviewers found the Free Train quite durable

 .
 You won’t need to worry about the midsole cushioning compressing over time since the shoe’s midsole material is minimal.
 The rest of the supportive sneaker holds up.
 The outsole is sturdy enough to handle daily gym workouts

 , and the upper’s engineered fabric is resilient enough

 that it should last a long while before any apparent signs of wear show up.

 The shoe provides an average amount of protection.
 Midsole cushioning is limited, but the durable outsole’s nodes offer great traction.
 The shoe is also very supportive, which protects you when you’re working out.
 Whether you’re performing a HIIT workout or lifting weights, the idea is that the Train will keep you secured and locked in to prevent excess movement that might contribute to injury.

 Reviewers had nothing to say about the responsiveness of the shoe.
 The flexible feel and a supportive base point to a shoe that feels somewhat responsive, however.

 The Nike Free Train Virtue is incredibly supportive.